shcherbak-ai/contextgem/docs/source/index.rst

         :link-type: doc
         :class-card: sd-border-0 sd-shadow-sm sd-card-hover

-        Learn how to extract and infer structured data like JSON objects, strings, numbers, dates, booleans, and ratings from documents using ContextGem's Concepts API.
+        Learn how to extract and infer structured data like JSON objects, strings, numbers, dates, booleans, ratings, and labels from documents using ContextGem's Concepts API.

         +++
         .. button-ref:: concepts/supported_concepts